The Most Powerful Man in the World (and His Identical Twin Brother): Plot

-In a flashback, Kevin and Nora enjoy a bath together, playfully reflecting on how they would like to be cremated.
+In a flashback, Kevin and Nora enjoy a bath together, playfully reflecting on how they would like to be interned after death.
+Nora reveals that she would like to be cremated and Kevin jokes that he wants to be taxidermied.
 On the seventh anniversary of the Departure, Kevin Sr., Grace, John and Michael awaken to find Kevin attempting to drown himself in the pond outside the Playfords' farm.
 The group pulls Kevin out of the water to make sure he remembers to fulfill all of their requests while in the realm of the undead: John wants Kevin to speak to Evie, Grace wants him to find her children, and Kevin Sr. wants him to fulfill his primary task - finding Christopher Sunday and learning an indigenous song that will save the world from an apocalyptic flood prophesied to occur on the seventh anniversary of the Departure.
 Kevin affirms that he remembers all his commitments, and is placed back in the water.

 Kevin awakens on a beach, where he is met by a Russian operative who addresses him as "Kevin Harvey", his assassin alias.
 The Russian prepares to execute Kevin, but is shot dead by a masked sniper who reveals himself as Dean.
 Dean takes Kevin to a nearby bungalow and informs him that his mission is to assassinate the President of the United States, who is planning an unauthorized nuclear strike within two hours.
 Dean destroys all reflective surfaces in the house and finds a typewriter containing a page of an unfinished romance novel.
 Kevin asks to meet Evie, Grace's children, and Sunday in exchange for completing his mission.
 Dean gives Kevin an earpiece that puts him contact with David Burton, who has Kevin repeat what Burton whispered in his ear on the bridge the first time they met: that Kevin is the "most powerful man in the world."